Non-asymptotic oracle inequalities for the Lasso in high-dimensional mixture of experts: Proofs of technical lemmas

-\end{lmm} From \eqref{Extend.CarolineMeynet.eq.5.3}, the problem is to provide an upper bound on To do so, we shall apply the following lemma, which is adapted from Lemma 6.1 in \cite{massart2007concentration}. \begin{lmm}[See Lemma 6.1 in \cite{massart2007concentration}] Let $Z_1,\ldots,Z_n$ be independent random variables with values in some space $\cZ$ and let $\cF$ be a class of real-valued functions on $\cZ$.
+\end{lemma} From \eqref{Extend.CarolineMeynet.eq.5.3}, the problem is to provide an upper bound on To do so, we shall apply the following lemma, which is adapted from Lemma 6.1 in \citet{massart_concentration_2007}. \begin{lemma}[See Lemma 6.1 in \citet{massart_concentration_2007}] Let $Z_1,\ldots,Z_n$ be independent random variables with values in some space $\cZ$ and let $\cF$ be a class of real-valued functions on $\cZ$.
 Let $(\epsilon_1, \ldots, \epsilon_n)$ be a Rademacher sequence, independent of $(Z_1,\ldots,Z_n)$.
 Define $R_n$, a non-random constant, such that

 Then, for all $S\in \Ns$,